irap93/FundQuantitativeMethods/docs/02-scientificmethod.md

 ## Deterministic functions

+### Why deterministic functions

+Deterministic functions tie patterns to your data.
+These may be as simple as phenomenalogical descriptions of the data that describe the pattern as accurately as possible.
+Or they may be the explicit representation of some biological or ecological theory that we wish to test.
+Either way, they allow us to move forward from the purely explanatory observations of data explored above.
+Use functions with meaningfull parameters whenever possible, as this increases both the interpretability of the model.
+You may define your own functions, or, and this is more likely, apply a mathematical function that someone else has previously defined.
+Different functions describe different responses and should be selected based upon both the hypothesis you are testing, variables you have collected, and response you are attempting to achieve.

 Deterministic functions are repeatable, where $f(x)$ always gives the same results for $x$ without randomness or other stochastic functions which allows the function's rules to completely determine its output.
 Deterministic functions are by their nature, cause and effect.
 You will most likely use predefined deterministic functions to develop and test your hypothesis.
 Below are several examples of deterministic functions that are found and used in the literature.

 Run the code in your R interface and see if you get the same results.
 Play with the parameters and see how that effects the shape of the resulting data.
 Perhaps consider creating other plots that describe the data created by each of these functions.